A view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 cold and heat, summer and winter, day and night will never cease.

 For just over a year, the seasons had been interrupted.
 Now God’s promise is that they will be restored and while life remains on the Earth, food will also be provided.
-Why then do we see hunger and starvation in parts of the World?
+Why then do we see hunger and starvation in many parts of the World?